anthony-aylward/bisb-challenges/README.md

   serious impact on the program.
 Administration issues resulted in:
   - Troubles ​registering for classes.
-  - Tuition being paid late​ resulting in all classes being dropped for a student, fines/holds placed on accounts​and ​temporary loss of health insurance.
+  - Tuition being paid late​ resulting in all classes being dropped for a student, fines/holds placed on accounts, ​and ​temporary loss of health insurance.
   - Trouble getting official approval for senate committee.
   - No responses about recruitment weekend until the week of.
   - See also the [2018 town hall survey results](bisb-bmi-town-hall-survey-summary-2018.pdf) for more info.